Skip to content

 The right analytics platform transforms raw data into a clear roadmap, showing you exactly where your revenue cycle is strong and where it needs attention.
 By monitoring a handful of critical financial and operational KPIs, you can spot revenue leakage, fix inefficient workflows, and build a more stable financial future for your practice.
 It’s about using data to understand how your organization makes money from start to finish, so you can proactively address any risks that might interrupt your cash flow.
 This focused approach allows you to stop guessing and start implementing strategies that have a measurable impact on your bottom line.

-Key Financial KPIs
+Essential Financial KPIs to Monitor

 These KPIs give you a direct look at your practice’s bottom line.
 They tell you how effectively you are collecting the money you’ve earned.
 Start by tracking your Net Collection Rate, which shows the percentage of your collectible revenue you actually receive.
 Another crucial metric is Days in Accounts Receivable (A/R), which measures the average time it takes to get paid.
 A high number of A/R days can signal serious cash flow problems.
 Finally, keep a close eye on your Claim Denial Rate.
 Since healthcare organizations can lose a significant portion of their revenue fixing denied claims, reducing this number is one of the fastest ways to improve your Healthcare Revenue Cycle Management.

-Key Operational KPIs
+Essential Operational KPIs to Monitor

 Operational KPIs measure the efficiency of your day-to-day workflows.
 These metrics help you find and fix the root causes of financial issues before they impact your bottom line.
 A great place to start is the First Pass Resolution Rate (FPRR), or clean claim rate, which is the percentage of claims accepted and paid on the first submission.
 A high FPRR indicates your front-end processes are working well.
 Analytics software helps you dig into why claims are denied in the first place, pinpointing issues like eligibility errors or coding mistakes.
 Other important operational KPIs include Point-of-Service (POS) Collections and the Pre-Authorization Approval Rate.
 Improving these metrics creates administrative efficiencies and a smoother patient experience, all of which you can monitor with Real-Time Analytics.